Steve Callender is a very busy man who suddenly finds himself a tad busier thanks to his new role with Caesars Entertainment.

 But for now, until Twin River gets licensed, Callender will be keeping a close eye on things.

 And here is something else to consider.
-Once the sale is completed, the Roman-themed Caesars and a Wild West-themed casino will be combined into one property.
-Granted the two spaces currently connect via an indoor escalator.
+Once the sale is completed, the Roman-themed Caesars and the Wild West-themed casino will be combined into one property.
+Granted, the two spaces currently connect via an indoor escalator.

 Whether or not the latter theme remains intact is something Callender and his team will evaluate down the road.

-“Whether the theme changes or not, I am not sure yet to be honest with you.
-I don’t think it will be too hard to move away from it,” said Callender.
+“Whether the theme changes or not, I am not sure yet, to be honest with you.
+I don’t think it will be too hard to move away from it,” he said.

-“Right now, we have to concentrate on upgrading the room product across our brands.
-Sense of arrival at Caesars.
+“Right now, we have to concentrate on upgrading the room product across our brands [and the] sense of arrival at Caesars.
 [Those] are probably our biggest priorities we have right now.”

 Staying positive for Atlantic City